By Lori Flynn

 Not all of the Java guidelines that the CERT Secure Coding team had developed and published, however, could be applied to the Android OS.
 A summary of the analysis status at the end of 2013 is in Table 1 below.
 The full table with the current applicability analysis, with analysis details for each guideline, is here: Analysis of Applicability of CERT Java Secure Coding GUIDELINES to Android.

 - DRD-labeled Android secure coding rules and guidelines

 We also created new rules and guidelines for Android secure coding.
 As we state on the wiki, the new rules and guidelines labeled “DRD” are applicable only to the Android platform.
 They do not apply to the development of Java programs for other platforms.
-The list of DRD rules below is current as of February 17, 2014, and can be found on our wiki:
+The complete list of DRD rules including those listed below can be found on our wiki:

-- Limit the accessibility to your sensitive content provider
+- Limit the accessibility of an app's sensitive content provider

 - Do not allow WebView to access sensitive local resource through file scheme

 - Do not broadcast sensitive information using an implicit intent

 - Do not log sensitive information

 - Always canonicalize a URL received by a content provider

 - Do not release apps that are debuggable